Rendyindo/API_CMUpdater/README.md

-# API_CMUpdater
+# CyanogenMod Updater for Infinix Hot 2
-OTA Update test for CM12.1 fot Infinix Hot 2
+OTA Update test for CM12.1 for Infinix Hot 2